 In the end, she settled on the simplicity of:

 You’re the best.
 And I should know because I’m your Bestie.
 Happy birthday!

 For the daughter who likes things short and sweet.

-The Poet told Linda to scroll down at 100 Best Happy Birthday Captions where she’d find some birthday messages for her daughter’s December birthday.
+The Poet told Linda to scroll down to 100 Best Happy Birthday Captions, where she’d find some birthday messages for her daughter’s December birthday.

 Upon getting into the mother-to-daughter perspective, Linda composed a variety of interesting messages:

-- For your birthday, I’m going to tell you what my mom told me when I was your age.
+For your birthday, I will tell you what my mom told me when I was your age.
 She said: “For your birthday, I’m going to tell you what my mom told me when I was your age.”

 But the way our love for you has grown … that’s immeasurable.